ryeleo/Python-Package-Template/docs/development.md

     pip install hatch

+We advise running the following command once you've installed Hatch.
+This will ensure virtual environments exist within the Hatch project's directory.

+> This makes integrating with VSCode and other IDEs simpler.

+    hatch config set dirs.env.virtual ./venv

 ## Getting Started

 Once you have [installed Hatch](#hatch), we can jump right into our development environment using the following command.

-    hatch --env dev shell
+    hatch shell

-At this point, running `pip freeze` should reveal that all dependencies, as well as the package within the "src/" directory, are installed for you!
+At this point, running `pip freeze` should reveal that all dependencies are installed for you!

+> In fact, you can grep for "-e " to ensure that this package is correctly installed in editable mode.
+>```bash
+> pip freeze | grep "-e "
+>```

 ### Any Issues?